-A cute case for their headphones.
+A cute case cover for their Airpods.
 I'm in love with this one that looks like chili cheese Fritos.

 Fractional plates.
 When I started lifting, the smallest plates my gym had were 5lbs each, which meant I could only make ten-pound jumps in my lifts.
 In retrospect, that was pretty ridiculous.
 If I'd had a set of 2.5lb plates, or even better, two sets of 1.25lb plates, I could have kept them in my bag easily and blasted through my early linear progression days.
 And THAT is what small weights are really for.